testflows/TestFlows-WebSite/source/handbook/index.md

 Scenario(test=scenario)()
 ```

-You can also call also the decorated test directly as
+You can also call decorated tests directly as

 ```python
 scenario(action="swimming")
 ```

-Note that `scenario()` call will only create its own [Scenario] if and only if it is running within
+Note that `scenario()` call will only create its own [Scenario] if and only if it is
-a parent that has a higher test [Type] such as [Feature] or [Module].
+running within a parent that has a higher test [Type] such as [Feature] or [Module].

 However, if you call it within the same test [Type]
-then it will not crete its own [Scenario] but will run simply as a function within the scope of the current test.
+then it will not create its own [Scenario] but will run simply as a function
+within the scope of the current test.

 For example,